Great Yorkshire Kelp Forest Project

 © Heather Davison-Smith

-Working with the University of Hull and other partners, we will:
+Working with the University of Hull and other partners, we:

-• Use remote sensing data to measure the extent and distribution of kelp (including satellite, aerial imagery and bathymetric data);
+• Used remote sensing data to measure the extent and distribution of kelp (including satellite, aerial imagery and bathymetric data);

-• Conduct transect dives and shoreline surveys to assess species distribution, quality and quantity;
+• Conducted transect dives and shoreline surveys to assess species distribution, quality and quantity;

-• Create a visual representation of the extent of Yorkshire’s kelp forest through an online map;
+• Created a visual representation of the extent of Yorkshire’s kelp forest through an online map;

-• Generate estimations for how much the kelp habitats contribute to carbon sequestration processes;
+• Generated estimations for how much the kelp habitats contribute to carbon sequestration processes;

-• Identify potential areas that require enhancement or management support.
+• Identified potential areas that require enhancement or management support.

 © Paula Lightfoot